Online MBA in Maryland

 MBA Programs in Maryland

-(The seven MBA programs in Maryland listed below are in alphabetical order.)
+(The six MBA programs in Maryland listed below are in alphabetical order.)

 The Sellinger School of Business Professional’s MBA program is an AACSB-accredited, customizable, part-time evening program that is ideal for busy professionals.
 A bachelor’s degree from a regionally accredited college or university is required to apply.
-Excellent oral and written communication skills are recommended for applicants, as well as strong computer skills and intermediate competence with the Microsoft Office suite.
-Two years of professional work experience are recommended, as well as proficiency in mathematics, determined through the GPA from recent college-level classes.
+Excellent oral and written communication skills are recommended for applicants, and strong computer skills and intermediate competence with the Microsoft Office suite.
+Two years of professional work experience are recommended, and proficiency in mathematics, determined through the GPA from recent college-level classes.
 The application deadlines are August 1 (Fall semester), December 1 (Spring semester), and May 1 (Summer sessions).
 The program can be completed with 33 to 53 credits, depending on how many foundation course waivers were received.

 The Morgan MBA Program is an AACSB-accredited program established in 1969.
 Morgan State’s program can be completed in as little as 2 years and consists of seven core courses and four electives.
 A total of 33 credits is required to graduate from the program.
 The program areas of emphasis include Accounting, Finance, Project Management, Supply Chain Management, and Marketing.
 Pre-MBA courses may be required to supplement any gaps between the undergraduate curriculum and the core MBA courses.